carmenmolinaphoto@gmail.com

 In 2021 she was awarded a scholarship for the Master’s Degree in Creative Documentary at UPF Barcelona, to which followed the Cinematography Master at ESCAC Film School.

-In 2022, she co-directed and photographed the short documentary “Latència”, produced by 15L Films, selected at the VOC Awards, Brain Film Fest, and winner of Acció Curts from Dones Visuals and Inclús Festival by CaixaForum.
+In 2022, she co-directed and photographed the short documentary “Latència”, produced by 15L Films, selected at the VOC Awards, Brain Film Fest, and winner of Acció Curts from Dones Visuals and Inclús Festival hosted by CaixaForum.

 In 2021 she was awarded a scholarship for the Master’s Degree in Creative Documentary at UPF Barcelona, to which followed the Cinematography Master at ESCAC Film School.

-In 2022, she co-directed and photographed the short documentary “Latència”, produced by 15L Films, selected at the VOC Awards, Brain Film Fest, and winner of Acció Curts from Dones Visuals and Inclús Festival by CaixaForum.
+In 2022, she co-directed and photographed the short documentary “Latència”, produced by 15L Films, selected at the VOC Awards, Brain Film Fest, and winner of Acció Curts from Dones Visuals and Inclús Festival hosted by CaixaForum.